-- 1. DEVELOPMENT AGREEMENT: If a Development Agreement (DA) is approved by the City Council for the project, which allows a longer permit entitlement period beyond the standard two years, the entitlement period shall be extended consistent with the terms of the DA.
-If no DA is approved as part of the project, then the land use permits associated with this project shall be valid for a period of two years from the date of Council approval and may be extended for up to an additional two years pursuant to submittal and approval of a permit extension application at a duly noticed public hearing in compliance with the procedures described in the Zoning Ordinance.
-An application for extension must be filed with the Planning Division of the Community Development Department, including appropriate fees, prior to the original expiration date of the permit. - 2.
+- 1. DEVELOPMENT AGREEMENT AND ENTITLEMENT TERM: If a Development Agreement (DA) is approved by the City Council for the project, the entitlement period shall be governed by the terms of the DA. - 2.
 PLANNING INSPECTION: Inspection(s) by the Planning Division are required for foundation, framing, application of exterior materials, and final completion of each structure to ensure that the construction matches the approved plans.